aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 ## Referencing the scripts

-Every asset in this recipe is published to the public AWS HPC Recipes bucket and is reachable by S3 URI or HTTPS URL.
+Every asset in this recipe is published to the public AWS HPC Recipes bucket, and you can reach it by S3 URI or HTTPS URL.
 Replace `<script>` with a versioned filename.
-The bucket lives in `us-east-1`; use these hosts as-is regardless of your cluster's Region.
+The bucket lives in `us-east-1`; use these hosts as-is no matter which Region your cluster is in.

 ```
 # S3 URI